HuyaneMatsu/hata/docs/ref/discord/Client.md

 - returns: [`AuditLog`](AuditLog.md)
 - raises : `ValueError`

-Request the audit logs of the guild and returns it.
+Request the audit logs of the guild and returns them.
 The `after`, `around` and the `before` arguments can be a valid discord type with `id`, a [`snowflake`](https://github.com/discordapp/discord-api-docs/blob/master/docs/Reference.md#snowflakes) , or a `datetime` object. `event` argument should be